-Mr. Greenfield provides strategic patent counseling and represents clients in patent matters before district courts across the country, the US International Trade Commission (ITC), the Patent Trial and Appeal Board (PTAB), and the US Court of Appeals for the Federal Circuit.
-These matters most frequently involve electrical and computer technology, and they are often complicated further by antitrust, false advertising, trade secret, or other issues.
-Mr. Greenfield’s client representations also frequently involve standard essential patents (SEPs) and fair, reasonable, and nondiscriminatory (FRAND) licensing.
+Mr. Greenfield regularly handles multifaceted patent matters complicated by antitrust, false advertising, trade secret, or other issues.
+Mr. Greenfield’s representations also frequently involve standard essential patents and fair, reasonable, and nondiscriminatory licensing.

 Mr. Greenfield’s representative matters include the following: